Photonsters/anycubic-photon-docs/known-issues/photon-known-issues.md

 - Build Plate Does Not Reach Z0 Bottom.

 ---

+### *.photon files can't be detected or won't print on Photon printer.
+#### Symptoms
+- *.photon sliced file prepared in anycubic/chitu slicer v1.3.6 or Chitubox is not detected or won't print on an original Photon printer.

+#### Suggested Fixes
+- Check firmware version of printer, if it shows v3.4.x then it is **not** an original Photon.
+You have a new Photon, otherwise known as a Fauxton.
+These are new printers that look like an original Photon but the motherboard and firmware has been changed.
+- Try to reslice your model and obtain *.pws output files.
+These are the only files that will print on a Fauxton.
+- If you have been sold one of these new printers without your knowing, you may try to seek resolution from your Seller.

 ### Random Resets / Memory Errors / USB Read Problems
 #### Symptoms
 - Printing freezes at random points, resets to homescreen.